cvc5/ethos/user_manual.md

 - `Bool`, denoting the Boolean type,
 - `true` and `false`, denoting the two values of type `Bool`.

-> __Note:__ The core logic of the Ethos also uses several builtin types (e.g. `Proof` and `Quote`) which define the semantics of proof rules.
-These types are intentionally to exposed to the Eunoia user.
+> __Note:__ The core logic of Ethos also uses several builtin types (e.g. `Proof` and `Quote`) which define the semantics of proof rules.
+These types are intentionally to exposed to the user.
 Details on then can be found throughout this document.
-More details on the core logic of the Ethos will be available in a forthcoming publication.
+More details on the core logic of Ethos will be available in a forthcoming publication.

 In the following, we informally use the syntactic categories `<symbol>` to denote an SMT-LIB 3.0 symbol, `<term>` to denote an SMT-LIB term and `<type>` to denote a term whose type is `Type`.
 The syntactic category `<typed-param>` is defined, BNF-style, as `(<symbol> <type> <attr>*)`.
 It binds `<symbol>` as a fresh parameter of the given type and attributes (if provided).